 AOS Dynamic Scheduler

-The dynamic scheduler runs consistently throughout the day to optimize placement (currently every 15 minutes Gflag: lazan_anomaly_detection_period_secs).
-Estimated demand is calculated using historical utilization values and fed into a smoothing algorithm.
-This estimated demand is what is used to determine movement, which ensures a sudden spike will not skew decisions. decisions.
+The dynamic scheduler runs consistently throughout the day to optimize placement (currently every 15 minutes fed into a smoothing algorithm.
+This estimated demand is what is used to determine movement, which ensures a sudden spike will not skew decisions.